 The Rise and Fall of the Super FX Spectacle

 The development of Star Fox 2 began almost immediately after the original was finished.
-As the above code comment states, Star Fox 2 began development on February 16, 1993, a mere five days before the Japanese release of the original, if Wikipedia is to be trusted (more on the code later).
+As the above code comment states, Star Fox 2 began development on February 16, 1993, a mere five days before the Japanese release of the original (more on the source code later).
 The first mention in the press that I found was from the January 1994 issue of Game Players, stating the game would feature split screen multiplayer and use the Super FX2 chip.
 The first public statement on the development of Star Fox 2 was in a rec.games.video.nintendo Usenet post in February 1994 by Dylan Cuthbert stating that it would continue to use polygons (it also mentions Elite's unreleased Super FX game, Powerslide).
 Aside from that, all mentions of Star Fox 2 in 1994 were generally speculation and rumours.